How Much Infrastructure Code Are Your Teams Writing?

 If the characteristics of a specific cloud an application deploys to are a part of the functional concerns of the application, then the control IaC solutions afford would be a better fit than IfC for that application.
 However, this creates a strong coupling between the solution and its infrastructure and leads to teams essentially maintaining two separate applications: one for their business and another for service deployments for the business application.

-IfC does not supersede IaC but builds on top of it and can in some cases even complement it.
+IfC does not supersede IaC but builds on top of it and can even complement it.
 Teams looking to reduce their workload by bringing their applications into the cloud should start looking at IfC offerings now to see where and how these solutions can fit into the stacks they’re maintaining today.

 If you'd like to learn more about IfC, trying out Nitric is a great place to start.
 Check out our docs to get started.